EnigmaCurry/d.rymcg.tech/tiddlywiki/README.md

    tiddler.
 Change the Default tiddlers to `[list[$:/StoryList]]` and you will see your most recently edited tiddlers instead.

-## Automatic backup to git repository
+## Automatic backup to a git repository

-Although TiddlyWiki has a builtin GitHub, GitLab, and Gitea saver, which you can optionalyl enable, this "saver" only works with a standalone install (ie, when *not* served by WebDAV).
-Having TiddlyWiki save to two destinations might get confusing, so TiddlyWiki turns the git saver off when WebDAV is enabled.
+Although TiddlyWiki has a builtin GitHub, GitLab, and Gitea "saver", it only works with a standalone file install (ie, when *not* served by WebDAV, but just a file on your disk).
+Having TiddlyWiki save to two destinations might get confusing, so TiddlyWiki turns the git saver off when WebDAV saving is enabled.

-To use both WebDAV, *and* to have backups to a git repository, you must enable the `git-autocommit` sidecar service. `git-autocommit` will monitor the server's `/www/index.html` (where your TiddlyWiki data lives) and whenever changes occur, it will commit to a git repository and push the changeset to your remote git repository.
-That way you benefit from a centralized location to edit (WebDAV server) and an automatic backup to an external git forge.
+To use both WebDAV, *and* to have backups to a git repository, you must enable the `git-autocommit` sidecar service on the server.
+The `git-autocommit` service will monitor the TiddlyWiki's `/www/index.html` and whenever changes occur, it will commit and push the changeset to your remote git repository.
+That way you benefit from a centralized location to edit (WebDAV server), and an automatic backup to an external git forge.

-### Generate the `git-autocommit` SSH keys:
+### Generate the SSH keys for the `git-autocommit` service:

 ```
 make ssh-keygen
 ```

-This will output the SSH public key for the `git-autocommit` service, which you will need to copy and paste into the deploy key setting of the remote git repository.
+This will create new SSH keys and store them in the a volume.
+The SSH public key will be printed to the screen, which you will need to copy and paste into the deploy key setting of the remote git repository.

 ### Create a backup git repository